nl83457/sql_project_applestore/README.md

 ```
 ![image](https://github.com/nl83457/sql_project_applestore/assets/143477919/26cdc815-3914-42e7-8e7c-706109e66a8e)

 Based on the results obtained from the dataset, paid apps have a higher rating on average.
 This could possibly be due to paid apps being of higher quality, or customers being more attached to the paid apps hence being more inclined to give them a higher rating.
+Hence, the data suggests that our stakeholders need not worry about pricing their app should they feel the need to do so, as long as it is of good quality.

 Also, we might be interested in providing multiple language support for the potential app.
 We would then want to examine the ideal number of supported languages that an app should provide for it to bring higher ratings.
 We use three ranges for the number of supported languages (<10, between 10 to 30, >30) for this case.